turingschool/front-end-curriculum/lessons/intro-to-javascript-part-1.md

 - All variables are case sensitive.
 - Use names that describe the kind of information you plan to assign the variable.
 - If your variable is made up of more than one word, then use camel case for every word AFTER the first word, which should be lower case.

+### The Variable Danger Zone

+Keep this in mind as you're making new variables:

+Variables sans the keyword  ```var```
+  - will work
+  - will be considered global variable, even if declared _inside_ a function
+  - are bad practice

+The good news is all you have to do to avoid this is to always remember to use the `var` keyword!

 ### Arrays